 - 8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
-A significant exercise in the first period of the liquidation has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers. - 8.2 This work is largely complete and I am currently reviewing the results of this reconciliation work and considering the "terms of business" agreements which the Company had in place with each broker. - I am currently engaged in writing to brokers to agree the balances due to the Company and arrange payment.
-As at 31 December 2013 £238,956 of premium debtor had been received from brokers.
+A significant exercise in the first period of the liquidation has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers. - 8.2 This work is largely complete and the process of writing to brokers to agree the balances due to the Company and arrange payment has commenced.
+As at 30 June 2014 £238,956 of premium debtor had been received from brokers.
 I am however at this time unable to report accurately the amounts which may ultimately be recovered under this head.